A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Atomic number dependence of muon-to-electron conversion

 \subsubsection{Uncertainties}

-We consider two sources of systematic uncertainties: the quadrupole deformation $\beta$ and the radius at half maximum $c$ in the Fermi distribution.
+We consider two sources of systematic uncertainties: the treatment of the quadrupole deformation $\beta$ and the radius at half maximum $c$ in the Fermi distribution.

-We take the quadrupole deformation error from Stelson and Grodzins~\cite{Stelson1965}, where uncertainty on $B(E2)$ is converted into uncertainty on $\beta$ assuming a uniform ellipsoidal charge distribution.
+We take the quadrupole deformation error from Stelson and Grodzins~\cite{Stelson1965}, where uncertainty on $B$(E2) is converted into uncertainty on $\beta$ assuming a uniform ellipsoidal charge distribution.
 The uncertainty on $c$ is taken directly from Fricke {\it et al.} \cite{Fricke1995}.

-The relative uncertainty on $c$ does not exceed $2 \%$, while the relative uncertainty on $\beta$ can be up to $20 \%$.
+Across all isotopes, the relative uncertainty on $c$ does not exceed $2 \%$, while the relative uncertainty on $\beta$ can be up to $20 \%$.
 We therefore propagated only the uncertainty in $\beta$ to the Barrett moment and ignored the $c$ uncertainty.

-The resulting relative uncertainty on the Barrett moment on all the available elements never exceeded $1 \%$; we show the values for the Neodymium isotopes in Table \ref{table:Nd} and Fig.~\ref{fig:Nd_study_b} as an example.
+The resulting relative uncertainty on the Barrett moment on all the available elements never exceeded $1 \%$; we show the values for the neodymium isotopes in Table \ref{table:Nd} and Fig.~\ref{fig:Nd_study_b} as an example.

+It should be noted that different sources for nuclear distribution parameters can have significant impact on the resulting overlap integral values.
+We have tried to keep most of our data coming from a single compilation~\cite{Fricke1995} to limit this variation, but we had to add additional sources for missing data (visible in the footnotes of the tables in Appendix \ref{sec:long_table}).